 Dust Storms are a regular feature in western Rajasthan in the midst of Thar desert.
 15-20 years ago, dust storms were very common in Jaipur during April-May.
 Now we hardly have any!
 Jaipur is situated in eastern Rajasthan, technically it’s a semi-arid region.
 A lot has changed over the last few years.
-Concrete structures and dwelling units dominate the landscape within a radius of 20-30 Km of the city.
+Concrete structures and dwelling units dominate the landscape within a radius of 20-30 Km of the city area.
 Does it have any impact on the occurrence of dust storms?
 I think it does have an impact!

 Earlier this week, we experienced one in Jaipur.
 Here is a picture that captures the dynamic sky colors during a dust storm which was followed by a drizzle.
 I shot this picture with a Smartphone, around sunset.

 The colors that this dust storm created in the sky were unique.
 I’m sure with DSLR I could have captured these colors even better since the mobile phone sensors despite technological up-gradation are still smaller than the one in DSLR.
 Its a trade-off!
 Mobile phones helps you capture evnescent moments!

 This area is called Statute Circle because it has a statue of Maharajah Sawai Jai Singh II, the founder of Jaipur city in the center of a huge circle.
 I’m posting another picture of Statute Circle during sunshine so you can see how dramatic it looks in first picture.